Codeception/codeception.github.com/_posts/2013-02-12-testing-symfony2.markdown

 ?>
 {% endhighlight %}

 And so on.
 Unlike standard Symfony2 tests you don't need to deal with filters, CSS, and XPaths.
 Well, you can use CSS or XPath in any selector, if you need to.
-But on start you can kepp your test simple and compact.
+But on start you can keep your test simple and compact.

 The commands we use here are common for most modules that perform testing of web application.
-That means, that once you discover a need for Selenium, this test can be executed inside a web browser useing Selenium2 module.
+That means, that once you discover a need for Selenium, this test can be executed inside a web browser using Selenium2 module.
 But some commands are unique to Symfony2 module.
 For example, you can use `seeEmailIsSent` command that checks if application has submitted an email during the last request.
 Check [Symfony2](http://codeception.com/docs/modules/Symfony2) module reference for all commands we provide.

 ## Unit Testing